SEO Intermediate Updated 2026-03-22

 Link bait is content created with the primary goal of earning backlinks from other websites naturally, without direct outreach or link exchanges.

 The name sounds manipulative, but the concept is straightforward: make something so useful, interesting, or original that other people want to reference it.
-Original research studies, free calculators, interactive tools, infographics with proprietary data, industry surveys — these all fall under link bait.
+Original research studies, free calculators, interactive tools, infographics with proprietary data, industry surveys.
+These all fall under link bait.

 According to a Backlinko analysis of 11.8 million search results, pages with more referring domains rank higher.
 Link bait is the most scalable way to earn those links because one piece of content can attract hundreds of links over years without ongoing effort.